udemyDevops/CI-CD-with-Jenkins/CI-pipeline/PaaC.md

 ### Setting up Nexus repository
 * Make sure the Nexus server is up and running.
 Access the service using its IP on port 8081 (refer [_Nexus set up in CI-pipeline-flow md file_](CI-pipeline-flow.md))
     - Settings --> Repositories (there will be some default repositories) --> click on `create repository`
+    - Under `Recipe` --> select `maven2(hosted)` (for our use case as we need to store the artifact)
+    > Under 'Recipe' we can find different repositories each having 3 categories --> `group, hosted and proxy`.
+If the use case is to download dependencies from the repository then we can select proxy.
+Group is to group both hosted and prxy repositories together.
+    - After selecting 'maven2(hosted)' --> give a name to repo --> scroll down and click `create repository`